iivanoo/covid-apps-observer/data/data_uk/reports/resources/com.goodsam.responder___15.0/report.md

 <img src="1_star_reviews_wordcloud.png" alt="com.goodsam.responder 1 reviews"/>
 </p>

+> I work with the NHS in various roles, also previously an Event First Aider, but unable to register.
+I wasted a lot of time trying to sort this out.
+Contacting local organisations is better until the admin improves<br> :date: __2021-07-19 13:18:38__

 > Don't get me wrong here, I use this app to volunteer to assist in vaccination shifts.
 However lately, you have vaccination centres and pharmacists located in the same area when your volunteering to do these shifts.
 Wouldn't it have been a better idea to have one area for centres and a separate one for pharmacists.
 Having all of them in the same area, not only makes this app confusing.
 It also makes it hard to find out the venues where you volunteer at.<br> :date: __2021-07-01 15:01:05__

 > Very buggy with locations and 2nd alerts for the same event.<br> :date: __2021-07-01 07:50:17__